riosarah/MediKuh/README.md

 General conditions and constraints

-Project objectives and system concepts
+Project objectives and system concepts (Jürgen)

 Opportunities and risks